-In 2022, PR has drastically changed both in focus and practical application, and it is the duty of any good PR expert to always stay ahead of the status quo.
+In 2024, PR has drastically changed in focus and practical application, and any good PR expert must always stay ahead of the status quo.
 Trends have shifted heavily to the digital landscape.
-There are also changes in how pitches are communicated and in the implementation of collaborative efforts between firms and PR agencies.
+There are changes in how pitches are communicated and in implementing collaborative efforts between firms and PR agencies.
 There is also more reliance on the impact of real-life experiences, market shifts in social integration, and the use of tools to track your progress and performance.
-These are all necessary for those that wish to devise an effective PR strategy in 2022.
+These are necessary for those wishing to devise an effective PR strategy in 2024.

-This guide should give you a place to start in order to create the best strategy for your brand, personalize your approach, and secure long-lasting and fruitful relationships along the way.
+This guide should allow you to create the best brand strategy, personalize your approach, and secure long-lasting and fruitful relationships.